 Four Weeks Before Your Wedding

 It’s timeline time!
 If you’ve hired a great wedding coordinator/planner, awesome!
 I’ll reach out to them for their master timeline.
-Since they’re not a DJ, I’ll create one based on their master with music and announcements.
-Maybe you didn’t hire a coordinator?
-I’ll create a DJ-specific wedding timeline for you.
-Don’t worry, Aunt Sally can still attempt to help plan your wedding, but I have a ton more experience.
-Let me handle the details.
-I’ll send over a plan for your day, starting from the moment I arrive at your last dance, with all the important details I’m responsible for.
-I’ll have the initial playlists built for your pre-ceremony, cocktail & dinner times, + all your special moment's music and your dance jams.
+I’ll add the initial playlists I've built for your pre-ceremony, cocktail & dinner times, + all your special moment's music and your dance jams.
 Now you can take another deep breath and chill.
-Your wedding now has a master plan!
+Your wedding now has a master plan with music!
 Check out a sample timeline here - AWESOME

 Ten Days Before Your Wedding

 I’ll need to make sure everything on my timeline is still 100% accurate.
 From your wedding party's processional song, to who’s doing toasts, to your last dance; let's make sure the plan is perfect.

 Yes!
 This is what it all comes down to.
 I’m at your wedding site 2 hours before the music begins.
 Depending on your venue, I might set up three separate sound systems to cover your ceremony, cocktail, dinner, and dancing areas.
 All the gear is set up before your guests arrive and will look clean and sophisticated.
 Your more “techy” guests will recognize my investment in professional audio equipment.
 (I’ll bring about $35,000 of equipment to your wedding) The other guests will simply enjoy the music being at the proper volume.